mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

 The good news when you're starting out is that there are quite a few sites that provide "free" computing environments that are intended for evaluation and testing.
 These are usually fairly resource constrained/limited environments, and you do need to be aware that they may expire after some introductory period or have other constraints.
-They are however great for testing low traffic sites in a hosted environment, and can provide an easy migration to paying for more resources when your site gets busier.
+They are however great for testing low-traffic sites in a hosted environment, and can provide an easy migration to paying for more resources when your site gets busier.
 Popular choices in this category include [Railway](https://railway.app/), [Python Anywhere](https://www.pythonanywhere.com/), [Amazon Web Services](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html), [Microsoft Azure](https://azure.microsoft.com/pricing/details/app-service/), etc

 Most providers also offer a "basic" tier that is intended for small production sites, and which provide more useful levels of computing power and fewer limitations.